CaseFacts: A Benchmark for Legal Fact-Checking and Precedent Retrieval: CaseFacts Benchmark

 \paragraph{Identifying Overrulings} We identified 1,946 contradicting pairs, 0.98\% of the sampled range.
 In the legal domain, such contradictions often signify that one case overrules another.
 We resolved these using Prompt~\ref{lst:contra_diff_case_res_prompt}, which provided the model with the ruling dates of both cases to determine temporal precedence.
 To minimize false positives, the prompt instructed the model to favor an interpretation of consistency where possible, reserving the \textsc{Overruled} label for clear legal overrulings.
 We then validated potential overrulings against Oyez disposition metadata.
 If the overruling case had a valid disposition (e.g., ``reversed'' or ``remanded''), we labeled the claim from the older case as \textsc{Overruled} and appended the newer case to its evidence.
 This process established the \textsc{Overruled} class, a distinct contribution of our benchmark.

 \paragraph{Identifying Confirmations} For the overlap detection task, we used prompt~\ref{lst:overlap_diff_case_prompt}, yielding 12.31\% of the pairs, 1,955 samples.
 Prompt~\ref{lst:overlap_diff_case_res_prompt} was used for resolving the overlapping claim pairs.
 For the overlapping claim pairs, we have updated the ground truth cases of the remaining claim to consist of both cases from the claim pair that overlapped, as the claim is confirmed by multiple cases.
-If there is a conflict when merging ground truth cases, where one claim is to merge with or merge under other claims, we select the pair with the highest similarity and instruct the LLM to indicate if the other claim can be merged under this pair.
-If so, the 3rd claim's case will be included as part of the original claim pair's cases.\todo{Check the last two sentences.}
+If there is a conflict when merging ground truth cases, where one claim is to merge over or under other claims, we select the pair with the highest similarity and instruct the LLM to indicate if the other claim can be merged under this pair.
+If so, the 3rd claim's case will be included as part of the original claim pair's ground truth cases.